Damgaard/PyImgur/ai_instructions/testing.md

 Tests for Gallery_album should not include tests of methods inherited from the Album class.
 Tests for Gallery_image should not include tests of methods inherited from the Image class.

 Create a test class called TestBasicUrls{object_name} where the part in braces is replaced with the name of the object.
-The class should create a mocked instance of the object, see example in TestBasicUrlsAlbum
+The class should create a mocked instance of the object, see example in TestBasicUrlsAlbum.

 Within the class, for each public method on the class create a new test.
 It should be called test_{method_name}_uses_right_url where the part in braces is replaced by the name of the method.
 When the method is called, it should be called with no arguments.
-Except if it has a limit parameter.
-In which case it should be called with limit=10.
+Except if it has a limit parameter, in which case it should be called with limit=10.

 New test methods should follow the format of the test test_album_favorite_calls_right_url.